coffeehb/makeMyCSRF/README.md

-# What is makemyCSRF ?
+# What is makeMyCSRF ?
 makeMyCSRF is a tool that can be used to automate auto-submit HTML form creation.

 The fact is that to test a CSRF in a pentest context, pentesters have to recreate an HTML Form with correct URL and parameters.
 In my opinion, this painful task can be automated.